Prateek9441/Sociopool/README.md

 Two rest endpoint has been created and can be checked with postman.

-1. To save distance, following json format will be used on url "localhost:8085/save" :
+1. To save distance, following json format will be used on url "localhost:8085/save" (Post Method) :
         {
 	"userName":"abcd",
 	"distance":"80",